waxs/que/README.md

 👀 Bonus: You can create a similar effect using a getter `this.data.name`.

 ## Development
 When to use Que JS?
-If you need to store a filter setup that should be sharable over the web, initiating the query makes sure that data can be easily retrieved once the visitor returns to the page.
-If you need to save some simple configuration that was set on the page.
+For instance if you need to store a filter setup that should be sharable over the web, initiating the query makes sure that data can be easily retrieved once the visitor returns to the page.
+If you need to restore some information from a shared URL.
 The are numerous situations where Que JS can be helpful.
+Let's get creative.

 ### Mocks
 This repository holds multiple examples of using Que JS with a simple `index.html` that will visualise the results in the console.
 Starting with Que JS can be easily done using these examples to get a better understanding of implementing it within your own project.

-### Testing
+### 🚧 Testing
 Que methods can be tested using Jest, running the `npm run test` command will execute a number of test to make sure basic functionality is working as expected.
 Test scripts can be found in the `test` folder.